Rachel Horne Prize for Women's Research in MS

-This international annual prize of US$40,000 recognises a woman scientist for her outstanding contribution to women's health-related research in multiple sclerosis
+This international annual prize of US$40,000 recognises a woman scientist for her outstanding contribution to women's health-related research in multiple sclerosis.

 Overview